Is 468 a good credit score?

 Can you get a personal loan with a credit score of 468?

-Very few lenders will approve you for a personal loan with a 468 credit score.
+Very few personal loan lenders will approve you for a personal loan with a 468 credit score.
 However, there are some that work with bad credit borrowers.
 But, personal loans from these lenders come with high interest rates.